Project

 I don't think I can get the unlimited length of the encoded string (to be written) unless we implement our own version of vsnprintf (urgh).

-#12 Updated by skyjake almost 15 years ago
+#12 Updated by skyjake over 15 years ago

 On the bright side, I don't think the return value is used anywhere in the engine.
 It is vastly more important that the null-terminating behavior is the same.
 We could make it so (and document it with a @note) that on Win32 the return value is -1 on truncation, while in Unix it is the unlimited length of the output.

-#13 Updated by danij almost 15 years ago
+#13 Updated by danij over 15 years ago

 That sounds OK to me though we will naturally have to ensure we don't use the return value or where we do, we account for the differences.